jrswab/breto/README.md

 - Date & Time
 - Weather via wttr.in
 - Total RAM not used
-- Total disk space left in the binaries present partition.
+- Total disk space left in the binary's present partition.
 - Total battery percentage (commented out by default)
 - Icons
 #### Current UIs: